MISTER SIZE 64mm Condoms

 What happens if I use a smaller size condom?

-Using a condom that fits too snugly or that is too short and doesn’t roll all the way to the base is not recommended because the condom can break or slip off during intercourse.
+Using a condom that fits too snugly or that is too short and doesn’t roll all the way to the base is not recommended because the condom can break or slip off during sex.

 What can I do if a condom breaks?

 If you don’t know your partner’s STD status, it is recommended to get a simple, painless test for sexually transmitted infections.
 You may also want to get emergency contraception if your partner doesn’t use hormonal contraception and you don’t want to get pregnant.
+The pregnancy risk rises as soon as the condom breaks.

 What happens if I use a larger size condom?